-Kiran and Raghav of Durgapur haven’t felt a sense of normalcy in their lives since their 5-year-old daughter Rupa was diagnosed with Leukemia, last year.
+Kiran and Raghav of Pune haven’t felt a sense of normalcy in their lives since their 5-year-old daughter Shrishti was diagnosed with Leukemia, last year.
 But with the launch of the new Ronald McDonald Family Room at the Hematology & Oncology Department of Bai Jerbai Wadia Hospital for Children in Mumbai, they will find a place to rest during their daughter’s frequent hospital visits.

 The opening of India’s first Ronald McDonald Family Room by RMHC India at BJ Wadia Hospital for Children comes as a ray of hope for the children admitted at the Hematology-Oncology Department, besides proving to be a comfort zone for the families of the children.